 As if El Born didn’t offer enough, it also has some great places to eat!
 My first restaurant in the area was Tlaxcal, a Mexican restaurant, and even today I would still recommend it.

 For something a bit more, well, refined, check out Tapeo for amazing tapas.
-The ingredients are of a very high quality, as is the cooking methods.
+The ingredients are of a very high quality, as are the cooking methods.
 Check out my review here.

 For a more casual tapas experience, check out Mercat de Santa Caterina for a wide range of options.
 It’s always fun to stop by the market anyway, so why not eat something while you’re exploring?